arshadjamil1962/MindVaultNoteSeeker/README.md

 `Tags and Keywords` classifies the Note's content and has similar importance as "Title" that enhance searching.\
 `Closing the browser` without saving, in Entry Screen, results in a loss of current additional screen information.
 Rest of the data remains intact.\
 Currently `SQLite database` is set up locally, so it can not be accessed from another laptop or computer.\
+`Video` file named "MindVaultNooteSeekerProject" is included for ready reference.